Transfer Student Frequently Asked Questions

 TritonLink is UCSD’s online enrollment and registration system.
 You can check your course history, enroll in classes, and find important forms here as well as take care of many critical tasks.

-- Your Academic History, found on TritonLink is a list of all of your courses that have transferred in to UCSD.
+• Your Academic History, found on TritonLink is a list of all of your courses that have transferred in to UCSD.
 Later, this will also list all of the courses that you take here.
-Your transfer record (near the top of the page) will list any courses that approximate exactly to UCSD’s classes on the right-hand column.
-Classes that don’t approximate are listed as “LD.”
-Classes that do will have a letter-and-number course listed below the “LD,” such as “PSYC 60” or “MATH 10A.”
+Your transfer record (near the top of the page) will list any courses that approximate exactly to UCSD’s courses in the right-hand column.
+Courses that don’t approximate are listed as “LD.”
+Courses that do will have a letter-and-number course listed below the “LD,” such as “PSYC 60” or “MATH 10A.”

-- The left column is your major requirements – any questions you have in this column should be directed to the Psychology Department Advisors.
+• The left column is your major requirements – any questions you have in this column should be directed to the Psychology Undergraduate Advisors.

-- The middle column is your college requirements, and the right column is your University requirements.
-Any questions you have in either of these two columns should always be directed to your college (Revelle, Muir, Marshall, Warren, Roosevelt, or Sixth).
+• The middle column is your college requirements, and the right column is your University requirements.
+Any questions you have in either of these two columns should always be directed to your college (Revelle, Muir, Marshall, Warren, Roosevelt, Sixth, or Seventh).

-Classes taken at a Community College will only count as lower-division courses.
-Even if you used the same book or had the same instructor, a lower division course will never count toward an upper-division Psychology requirement (Core or Elective).
+Courses taken at a Community College will only count as lower-division (LD) courses.
+Even if you used the same book or had the same instructor, a lower-division (LD) course will never count toward an upper-division (UD) Psychology requirement (Psych Core or Elective).
 This is a policy throughout the UC and CSU Systems and may not be petitioned.

 How can I set up an appointment to talk about my major or plan my courses?